 Seville is the quintessential typical Spanish city.
 Flamenco, tapas, bullfighting and an impressive monumental offer make of the Andalusian capital a place worth spending time in.
-But sometimes we just have a long weekend, a couple of days, or even one.
+But sometimes we just have a long weekend, a couple of days, or even just one.
 Here you will find the top plans to spend one, two or three days in the capital of Andalusia.

 Plaza de España was built for the 1929 Ibero-American Exposition.
 It is home to many iconic buildings and places like the Parque de Maria Luisa and it is also known as the “Venice of Seville” due to the numerous canals that wind their way around it.
 Its stunning architecture and colorful ceramic tiles are a huge part of Seville’s culture.

-This historic and architectural marvel was built back in the 1400s.
-It features beautiful Gothic architecture and is one of the largest Gothic cathedrals in the world.
-It is also home to the tomb of Columbus, as well as the colorful Patio de los Naranjos, filled with orange trees and fountains.
+This historic and architectural Gothic marvel was built back in the 1400s.
+It is one of the largest Gothic cathedrals in the world.
+It is also home to the tomb of Columbus, as well as the colorful ‘Patio de los Naranjos’, filled with orange trees and fountains.

-The Giralda is the bell tower of the Seville Cathedral and is one of the tallest points in the city.
+The Giralda is the bell tower of the Seville Cathedral and one of the tallest points in the city.
 After walking around the cathedral’s grounds and interior, you can climb up its staircase to get a beautiful panoramic view of the city below.